ds640c/file-search/README.md

 Implementation
 --------------
 The project uses Maven for dependency management, building and testing.
-Apache Commons IO and Java 7 nio libraries are used extensively.
-One would think that given the 'homework' requirements, the 'instructor' intends to see code dealing with recursion and tree walking.
-Since this isn't explicitly required, we'll just use the well known libraries to get this done.
+Apache Commons IO and Java 7 nio libraries are used extensively for the file processing and search.
+Apache Commons CLI library handles the command line parameter parsing.

+Given the nature of this assignment, it seems to be an exercise in recursion and tree walking.
+Since this isn't explicitly required, I choose to create a project that would most closely resemble what I would develop in a professional setting.
+I'm focusing on standardized build and dependency management process, testing, documentation and leveraging well known and tested open source libraries.

 Run Tests
 ------------